Name: Charlotte 'Lottie' Digges Moon

 On July 7, 1873, the Foreign Mission Board appointed her to North China.

-So for thirty-nine years, Lottie Moon served her Lord and Master in North China with many heartaches, very little help and as many as fourteen years between furloughs.
+Lottie taught at mission schools, ministered to women, and eventually adopted Chinese dress and learned the Chinese language.
+After seven years of managing a boarding school at Tengchow, Lottie moved to the interior of Shantung Province, where she conducted evangelistic work and started village schools.
+So for thirty-nine years, Lottie Moon served her Lord and Master in North China with many heartaches, very little help, and as many as fourteen years between furloughs.

-There was a famine in China, especially in her beloved Pingtu where she had labored so long.
-Out of her small resources, she gave all that she had.
+With the fall of the Manchu Dynasty, there was a famine in China, especially in her beloved Pingtu where Lottie had labored so long.
+Out of her small resources, she gave all that she had and deprived herself of food to distribute to others.

-The first of December came and Lottie Moon had a breakdown.
+The first of December 1912 came, and Lottie Moon had a breakdown.
 Word was sent to a missionary, Dr. Gaston, to come at once.
 One look at her told the doctor the story.
 She was starving to death.
-They decided a change of scenery might help so they started her home on December 20, 1912, with a nurse to care for her en route.
-Four days later, she passed away as the ship rode gently at anchor at Kobe, Japan.
-She is buried at Crewe, Virginia.
+They decided a change of scenery might help, and so they started Lottie home via ship on December 20, 1912, with a nurse to care for her en route.
+Four days later on December 24, 1912, Lottie passed away as the ship rode gently at anchor at Kobe, Japan.
+Lottie Moon is buried at Crewe, Virginia.

 Scottsville Museum · 290 Main Street · Scottsville, Virginia 24590 · 434-286-2247